beck3k/light-control/README.md

 2. The tray, which provides a menu for switching profiles, through an icon in the system tray.

 To bundle the app for MacOS, run the build.sh script.
 It will build the rust binaries, and create a virtualenv which is bundled with the app.
 The app starts both the daemon and the tray application.
+You will find the app in the target/release directory.